Virginia Pascual, Gale and Ira Drukier Director of Children's Health Research, Ronay Menschel Professor of Pediatrics

 Summary

-- Lupus nephritis (LN) is the renal manifestation of SLE and is estimated to affect 80% of pediatric SLE patients
+- Lupus nephritis (LN) is the severe, renal manifestation of SLE, affects >80% of pediatric SLE patients and is associated with a 20% incidence of end stage renal disease (ESRD)

 Technical Overview

-- Aim 2: Define novel cellular subsets and activation markers in LN at a single cell resolution
+- Aim 2: Describe relevant LN immune cell populations and disease activity markers (e.g. chemokines) at a single cell resolution

 Market Opportunity